MA Sociocultural Anthropology

 Please note that applicants with a degree from a university whose language of instruction is English and who have written their BA thesis in English do not need to provide TOEFL or IELTS scores.
 B-level proficiency or higher needs to be proven in one more foreign language other than German or English.
 A certificate for one's first mother tongue (if it is not German or English) is not required.

 Please don't forget to submit proof of prior academic certifications (certified copies), all previous academic transcripts, and proof of English language and/or another foreign language proficiency.
 If your university does not issue a final grade, please submit an internal university ranking.
-Applicants with no BA in Social/Cultural Anthropology need to submit the additional documents via email prior to their online application (letter of motivation and a summary of their BA thesis).

-You will be informed be heiCO, whether your application was successful.
+You will be informed by heiCO, whether your application was successful.
 The Institute of Anthropology is not allowed to communicate any details about the application process to applicants.
-Please refrain from contacting the Institute of Anthropology or the programme coordinator with questions regarding the state of the application process and direct all questions related to the posting and receipt of your application directly to: firstname.lastname@example.org
+Please refrain from contacting the Institute of Anthropology or the programme coordinator with questions regarding the state of the application process and direct all questions related to the posting and receipt of your application directly to: email@example.com

 Once admitted to the MA Anthropology, follow the steps detailed on the International Relations Office’s homepage to matriculate prior to the start of the semester.
 Further details and information on the application are available at the International Relations Office.
 Please contact the International Relations Office for any technical questions relating to the application process.